25 Aerodynamics of Finite Wings

 (32)

-A representative form of the drag polar is shown in the figure below.
-The non-lifting part depends primarily on the overall shape of the airplane is usually called the form drag or parasitic drag coefficient.
+The figure below shows a representative form of the drag polar.
+The non-lifting part depends primarily on the overall shape of the airplane and is usually called the form drag or parasitic drag coefficient.
 The lifting part is called the induced drag coefficient or, more generally, “drag due to lift,” and it can be seen that this value depends significantly on the wing’s operating lift coefficient.

 Twin-engine piston prop | 0.022 – 0.028 | 0.75 – 0.8 |